tedster0629/ChatBot_chrome_extension/README.md

 ```
 And the index.html file should open in your browser

-## Contributing
-Contributions are welcome!
-If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments
-This project was inspired by the capabilities of OpenAI's API.

 ## Contact
 For any inquiries or questions, you can reach me at tedster0629@gmail.com